Encyclopaedia of relations and characters,

 All eukaryotic organisms reproduce by sexual cell division (even if some species reproduce by other means most of the time).
 In prokaryotes, the exchange of genetic matter does not occur by sexual interaction, but by the merger of two individuals.
 Reproduction

-In the highest developed plants, sexuality is specialized in typical sexual organs, like
+In the highest developed plants, sexuality is specialized in typical sexual

-of the parent plant without germinating, for instance in order to survive the winter.
+independent of the parent plant without germinating, for instance in order to survive the winter.
 Sometimes they are provided with a hard indigestible wall, surrounded by pulp being attractive food for animals.
-The animal excretes the indigestible kernel, co-operating
+The animal excretes the indigestible kernel,

-in the dispersal of the seeds.
+co-operating in the dispersal of the seeds.

 In particular, sexual reproduction is relevant for the genetic variation within a population.
-This variation enhances the population’s adaptability
+This variation enhances the population’s

-considerably.
+adaptability considerably.
 The genetic kinship between individuals in a population is much less than the genetic relation between cells within an individual organism.

-between an egg cell and pollen, between male and female sex organs in bisexual plants, and between male and female specimens in unisexual plants, have a function to prevent the merger of sex cells from the same individual.
+distinctions between an egg cell and pollen, between male and female sex organs in bisexual plants, and between male and female specimens in unisexual plants, have a function to prevent the merger of sex cells from the same individual.
 In bisexual plants self-pollination

 does occur, but sometimes the genetic cycle is arranged such as to preclude this.
 Fungi are not sexually differentiated but have other means to prevent self-fertilization.
 Within each fungus species several types occur, such that only individuals of different